Ekedahl-Oort strata for good reductions of Shimura varieties of Hodge type: Integral canonical models and -zips

 \subsection{Construction of the $G$-zip over a complete local ring}

 We want to globalize the above point-wise results to $\ES_0$.
 But to do so, we need first to work at completions of stalks at closed points.
-And to study the $G$-zip structure at the complete local rings, we need Faltings's deformation theory.
+And to study the $\overline{G}$-zip structure at the complete local rings, we need Faltings's deformation theory.
+For simplicity, we assume that $t$ is such that $t\mu t^{-1}$ induces the Hodge filtration.